Death toll surpasses 5,000 after devastating earthquake rocks Turkey, Syria. Chevron right

 It may surprise you to learn that snow shoveling is responsible for causing illness and even death during the winter.
 Nationwide Children’s Hospital in Ohio reports about 100 people die each year after snow shoveling triggered a heart attack.

-"When you’re shoveling snow, people don’t often appreciate how much of an exertion it is that you’re putting on your body, especially when we’re talking about large amounts of snow and you’re spending a long time out in the cold," Dr. Eiting said.
+"When you’re shoveling snow, people don’t often appreciate how much of an exertion you’re putting on your body, especially when we’re talking about large amounts of snow and you’re spending a long time out in the cold," Dr. Eiting said.
 The effort involved in shoveling snow increases a person's heart rate while the cold air causes arteries to constrict.
 "You really just need to be sure that you're being careful, that you're taking breaks, that you're coming inside and not spending too much time out in the cold -- and that you're not overdoing it."

-If you develop chest pain or shortness of breath after doing strenuous work in the cold, like shoveling snow, go to the emergency room immediately.
+If you develop chest pain or shortness of breath after doing strenuous work in the cold like shoveling snow, go to the emergency room immediately.
 “That sometimes can be a warning sign that you’re about to have something serious happen in your heart, and you really need to be in a setting like an emergency room to be properly evaluated for that.”

 Lastly, winter sports account for a large portion of trips to the emergency room.
 More people are hurt while snowboarding than any other outdoor activity.
 According to the CDC, snowboarding injuries account for a quarter of emergency room visits.